fbpx

 Advances in Breast Cancer Research

 Researchers are working to advance our understanding of how to prevent, detect, and treat breast cancer.
-They are also looking at how to address disparities and improve quality of life for survivors of the disease.
+They are also looking at how to address disparities and improve the quality of life for survivors of the disease.

 Early Detection of Breast Cancer

 Breast cancer is one of a few cancers for which an effective screening test, mammography, is available.
-MRI (magnetic resonance imaging) and ultrasound are also detect breast cancer, but they are not routine screening tools.
+MRI (magnetic resonance imaging) and ultrasound also detect breast cancer, but they are not routine screening tools.

 Ongoing studies are looking at ways to enhance current breast cancer screening options.
 Technological advances in imaging are creating new opportunities for improvements in both screening and early detection.